Measures To Reduce Financial Strain, Density Ordered As NY Reports 1,769 New COVID-19 Cases

 There have been 21 deaths from COVID-19 in New York.

-A total of 22,284 people have now been tested in New York State, with 7,584 testing positive (34 percent).
+A total of 22,284 people have now been tested in New York State, with more than 7,500 tests done in the last 24 hours.
 For a breakdown by county, see fourth image above.

 Click here to sign up for Daily Voice's free daily emails and news alerts.